aspose-zip/Aspose.ZIP-API-References/english/net/aspose.zip.saving/bzip2compressionsettings/_index.md

 ## Remarks

 bzip2 compresses files using the Burrows-Wheeler block sorting text compression algorithm, and Huffman coding.
-See more: https://en.wikipedia.org/wiki/Bzip2

 ### See Also